formidablejs/formidablejs.org/docs/packages.md

 # Package Development

 Formidable provides an easy way of letting developers extend the framework.
 This is a great way of building in features that aren't bundled with the framework.
 For example, the [Pretty Errors](https://github.com/formidablejs/pretty-errors) package adds a new view that gets displayed when there's an error.
-This view will only get triggered if the application is in `debug` mode.
+This view only gets triggered if the application is in `debug` mode.

 ## Package Registration